boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-node-js.md

             }
             </style>
      ```
-     > **NOTE:** Ensure that you update the port number in the `apiHost` within the `App.vue` file if you have changed the port number of the API host in `embed.js`.
+     > **NOTE:** Please make sure to update the port number in the `apiHost` variable in the `App.vue` file if you have made any changes to the port number of the API host in `embed.js`.

- 11. Open the `package.json` and replace code in the file.
+ 11. Open the `package.json` file and replace the code within it.

      ```js
         {